numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/examples.md

 If we had used a non keyed window (`keyed: false`), we would have seen one single output with value of 900(300 of odd + 600 of even) for each window.

-## sum pipeline using sliding window
+## Sum Pipeline Using Sliding Window

 This is a simple reduce pipeline that just does summation (sum of numbers) but uses sliding window.
 The snippet for the reduce vertex is as follows.